xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-and-components.md

 1. establish one or more NetType namespaces in your workspace, populated with functions and variables that you wish to export as methods, properties and events.
 2. use the **File/Export …** menu item on the Session window to create a Microsoft .NET Assembly (DLL) which contains your workspace bound to the Run-Time DLL.

-For more information, see Isolation Mode on page 1.
+For more information, see [Isolation Mode](../../DotNet/Implementation Details/Isolation Mode.htm#Isolation_Mode).

 To distribute your .NET Classes, you need to supply and install